2025 Schedule & Agenda

 Join Flavor & The Menu’s Cathy Nash Holley and Katie Ayoub as they uncover compelling flavor trends set to influence menus in the coming year.
 This dynamic, interactive session offers a front-row seat to what’s next—backed by industry insight and data.

-From the buttery, crackly layers of their signature Kroon-yi to unexpected seasonal drinks like the chestnut latte, Smoking Tiger is captivating Southern California with a bold, modern take on Korean coffee culture melded with a global bakery sensibility.
+From the buttery, crackly layers of their signature kroong-ji to unexpected seasonal drinks like the chestnut latte, Smoking Tiger is captivating Southern California with a bold, modern take on Korean coffee culture melded with a global bakery sensibility.
 This fast-growing micro chain blends familiar formats with flavor-forward creativity, spotlighting ingredients like black sesame, injeolmi and yuzu in playful ways.
-Flavor’s Cathy Nash Holley sits down with Smoking Tiger’s Andy Lee to explore how these distinctively Korean influences are hitting the sweet spot for U.S. consumers—and how menu developers can tap into this craveable category with authenticity and originality.
+Flavor’s Cathy Nash Holley sits down with Smoking Tiger founder Noah Cho to explore the brand’s origin story, its consumer appeal, and how it’s helping to define the growing Korean café category with authenticity and originality.

 10:30 a.m.-12:00 p.m.
 FLAVOR EXPERIENCE SPONSOR SHOWCASE